jibreil/kingk22/tada/tada_qmk_guide.md

 ## Step 4: loading your layout onto your keyboard

-To get your layout onto your keyboard, plug it in and press the reset switch, it should show up as a removable device and you'll find a `.bin` file already on it with the default layout, the board only has enough storage for one layout os backup this file somewhere on your computer and replave it with the `.bin` file created in step 3.
+To get your layout onto your keyboard, plug it in and press the reset switch, it should show up as a removable device and you'll find a `.bin` file already on it with the default layout, the board only has enough storage for one layout so backup this file somewhere on your computer and replave it with the `.bin` file created in step 3.

 When the new layout file is on the board, press escape to get the board out of the bootloader mode and it ***should*** be working on the new layout.